-The values Jordan Peterson prioritises in essays are worth, beauty and elegance.
+The values prioritised in essays are worth, beauty and elegance.

 A long piece may require subheadings; spend time and effort on these.
 They offer concise and brief explanations of what each section will entail (they'll also be useful from an SEO perspective).
 These are most effective when posed as a question or an action.

 We recommend writing and editing your article until it is as good as you can make it.
 This may take several revisions and longer than you first anticipated, but the outcome will be worth it in the end.

 Advice only goes so far.
 To achieve a successful thought leadership article you must write, edit and repeat.
 It is recommended to rewrite each sentence and choose the better one, and to keep doing this until they can't be improved anymore.

 It may be hard, time-consuming work, but eventually, your ideas will be communicated as strongly as possible.

 It is noted that the word 'essay' means 'to try'.
 The medium is a way to try and articulate your thoughts, refine your ideas, clarify your concepts, and eventually increase your knowledge and eloquence.
 This, he argues, has far-reaching implications and benefits.